Medications and Pregnancy

 • Methotrexate (MTX)

-• If unplanned pregnancy occurs, MTX should be stopped immediately, 5 mg folic acid daily started and a specialist in the field should be seen to discuss the pregnancy.
+• If an unplanned pregnancy occurs, MTX should be stopped immediately, 5 mg folic acid daily started and a specialist in the field should be seen.

 • Leflunomide (LEF)